ChandlerEx/Projects/TheOrb/README.md

 [![Orb Demonstration](https://img.youtube.com/vi/3VyHg8dSKyA/0.jpg)](https://www.youtube.com/watch?v=3VyHg8dSKyA)

 ## Overview
 The Orb is an innocuous looking frosted sphere that conveys whether a certain financial index, commodity, stock or even crypto is up or down at the moment with color and conveys how drastic the change is by pulsing the light.
-Custom PCB designed in EasyEDA for this project.
+Measures 100mm x 80mm x 80mm, weighing only 110g.
+Uses a 3D-printed enclosure modeled from scratch in Fusion 360 and a custom PCB designed in EasyEDA.

 ## Photos
 **Enclosure Design** - 3D enclosure modeled in Fusion 360<br>